cecilia-zica/cecilia-zica/README.md

 * **Partiu! – A Social Travel Platform**
     * 🏆 **3rd Place Winner at the UFSC Innovation Competition**.
-    * I led the project's development, from **market research** and **competitor analysis** to creating the MVP and delivering the final pitch to a panel of experts.
+    * I co-developed the project's, from **market research** and **competitor analysis** to creating the MVP and elaborating the final pitch to a panel of experts.
     * *Technologies/Concepts: Business Modeling, Prototyping, Data Analysis, Pitching*.

 * **Streaming Data Analysis with R**